ForgeRock/appAuthHelper/README.md

             // The "id_token" is the actual id_token value, which can be useful to have in its original form
             // for various use-cases; OP-based session management may be one such case.
-            // See the companion library "oidcsessioncheck" for further details.
+            // See the companion library "https://github.com/ForgeRock/oidcSessionCheck" for further details.

             // The "interactively_logged_in" parameter is a boolean; it lets your app know that tokens
             // are available because the user just returned from the OP (rather than reading them from browser